 I have just observed the first quarter of a netball match.
 I watched the Centre on the green team.
 I observed that a strength of the green Centre was their ability to pass the ball with consistent accuracy.
-I identified this a strength because throughout the period of time I watched this player, they were able to pass the ball over a variety of distances and it always make it to their team mate without being intercepted or dropped.
-The passes they player were always directly played to a team mate's chest making sure it is easy to catch.
-They also have enough power to enable the ball to travel quickly over the distance without being blocked or miss-passed.
+I identified this a strength because the green centre made 6/6 successful passes throughout the period of time I watched them.
+They were able to pass the ball over a variety of distances and it always made it to their team mate without being intercepted or dropped.
+The passes the Centre made were always passed directly to a team mate's chest making it easier to catch.
+They also passed the ball with enough power which meant the ball travelled quickly over the distance without being blocked or intercepted by the defending players.
 The impact on performance was positive as the accuracy of the pass meant that possession was maintained allowing multiple attacking opportunities to be created.
-As well as this they were able to play the ball out of high pressure defensive situations safely.
+As well as this they were able to play the ball out of high pressure defensive situations quickly and safely.
 In order to play a pass, a netball player requires the use of the shoulder joint.
 The shoulder joint is a ball and socket joint and is synovial, allowing the largest range of movement of any joint.
 Common features of the synovial joint include the joint capsule, articular cartilage, synovial fluid and ligaments.
 The articulating bones at the shoulder are the clavicle, scapular and humerus.